Katy52497/FBLA-Look-/README.md

 Images and Icons:

-     - All of the icons comes with Android studio as part of the project's assets, except the logo.</p>
+     - All of the icons comes with Android studio as part of the project's assets, except the logo.
      - App Logo:

          Designed by Katy Ching with Bud Icons Free graphic by <a href="http://buditanrim.co">Budi Tanrim</a> from <a href="http://www.flaticon.com/">Flaticon</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
 Made with <a href="http://logomakr.com" title="Logo Maker">Logo Maker</a>